 Several things that trigger Captchas.
 One of the most common ones is the frequency of requests that are sent from the same IP address.

 For sneaker bots, the most common Captcha trigger is using a direct link for checkout.

-Another thing is the user-agent which is a sort of browser fingerprint sites use to identify users.
-Even if you change your IP address, you might still get Captchas because your requests will have the same user-agent.
+Another thing is the user-agent which is a sort of browser fingerprint that sites use to identify users.
+Even if you change your IP address, you might still get Captchas because your requests will have the same user agent.